howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ```
 </Instruction>

-Now that all SQLite assets have been removed, it's time to change our configure our Prisma schema to use PostgreSQL.
+Now that all SQLite assets have been removed, it's time to update your Prisma schema to use PostgreSQL.

 <Instruction>

-Change the `datasource` API block in your `schema.prisma` file as follows:
+Update the `datasource` API block in your `schema.prisma` file as follows:

 ```graphql{2-3}(path=".../hackernews-node/prisma/schema.prisma")
 datasource db {